aws-samples/shopfloor-connectivity/docs/adapters/opcda.md

 ---
 ### ReadTimeout
-Timeout in milliseconds reading from the server
+Maximum time in milliseconds to wait for a response when reading data from the OPC DA server.

 **Type**: Integer